 The Fairmont State University Science Education program prepares students to meet current expectations for classroom teachers.
 Typical classroom instruction and lecture is a part of the Science Education program.
 Science Education majors should also expect hands-on learning opportunities early in their Fairmont State careers.
 Our instructors oversee a curriculum that encourages:

-The Science Education program includes four specializations of study.
+The Science Education program includes five specializations of study.
 They are: